EmilRex/prefect-serve-example/README.md

-# serve-demo
+# prefect-serve-example

-Demo of using `prefect.serve` with Kubernetes.
+Example of using `prefect.serve` with Kubernetes.

 ## Getting Started

-The demo assumes you have a Kubernetes cluster running locally.
+The example assumes you have a Kubernetes cluster running locally.
 Tested with Docker-Desktop provided Kubernetes.

 ```bash
 docker build . -t serve-flows:latest